makersacademy/airport_challenge/README.md

 ---------

 * Challenge time: rest of the day and weekend, until Monday 9am
-* Feel free to use google, your notes, books, etc but work on your own
+* Feel free to use google, your notes, books, etc. but work on your own
 * If you have a partial solution, **still check in a partial solution**
 * You must submit a pull request to this repo with your code by 9am Monday morning
 * If you do not submit a pull request, we will not be able to see your progress